A1esandr/tictactoe/testcases.md

 If three squares on the diagonal have the same non-empty value - the one who made the last move wins

-The game ends as soon as a win occurs or when there are no free fields
+The game ends as soon as a win occurs

+The game ends as soon as there are no free fields

+Game changes must be visible after each bet